-Prerequisite: Construction 1
+Prerequisite: "C" or better in Construction 1

 Students will build off skills (Blueprint Reading, Framing, Sheathing, Electrical, Plumbing, Roofing) learned in Construction 1.
 They will put those skills to the test as construction projects are built for the community and school.
 Using these skills students will gain handson experience in the field of construction.
 Students will be evaluated on effort, participation, workmanship, and basic employability skills.